brennanpincardiff/rhiwbina_codeclub_projects/building_circuits.md

 Because resistors restrict the amount of electricity.

-### Step 4: Try Light sensitive resistor
+### Step 4: Try other components.
+Try capacitors with your LED circuit.
+What happens when you switch it off?
+Capacitors store electricity and release it slowly.

+Try a photo sensitive resistor.
 What happens when you put your finger over the socket.
 These kind of sensors control our street lights.

-What other things would you like to try?

-Snap Circuits may be available to play with…
+Can you get a motor working?
+Maybe try the Snap Circuits?

 Info about LEDs here: http://blog.sparkfuneducation.com/what-is-an-led